 Section 18 Disposition - During 2018, Home Forward received approval from HUD for our remaining Section 18 conversions.
 These followed the successful first conversions comprised of Group 1 and 2 with four of our high-rise properties.
-Group 5 (above) also included two Section 18 properties).
+Groups 5 and 6 (above) each included two Section 18 properties.